 Some believe this esoteric work contains the knowledge of real magic.
 Is it possible that all the great Sages were teachers of this knowledge?
 Is it available?
 If so, where can we find it?

-History tempts us with glimpses of Hermetics.
-There are hints about this ancient body of esoteric and mystical knowledge.
+History tempts us with glimpses of an ancient body of esoteric knowledge called Hermetics.
 Sages talk in riddles about it.
 Many teachers and sects claim to hold the secrets to this wisdom.

 There are hints of this ancient wisdom in the traditions of many cultures.
 So is this a type of universal knowledge?
 Could it have been discovered independently by many cultures?
 Or does it result from one significant discovery that later made its way to the elite thinkers to preserve the knowledge?

 The name for this hidden knowledge comes from Hermes Trismegistus’s writings (“Thrice Great”).
 These ancient writings are a powerful influence in all Western mystical traditions.
 These esoteric teachings became prominent during both the Renaissance and the Reformation.